AlloyTools/alloytools.github.io/models/simple-webattack.md

 This model shows a store and provides a number of requests to modify the store.
 It then shows how to use the store with a good user `Alice` and have a bad user `Eve` that do not give any credentials.
-Eve should therefore never be able to login or buy anything.
+Eve should therefore never be able to login or buy anything..

 ## Preamble